Moist & Sticky Date and Walnut Loaf (An Old-Fashioned Recipe)

 This isn’t just another date cake recipe — it’s a ritual of comfort.
 Here’s how to make sure your moist date and walnut cake comes out perfectly every time.

-Step 1 – Soak the Dates
+Step 1 – Soak the Dates in Hot Milk

 - Add 8 oz of chopped dates (preferably Medjool dates) to a bowl.